rohitraja/RabbitMQTutorial/README.md

 # Key Points
-* Reffer Pom.xml for the lib used
+* Refer Pom.xml for the lib used
 * Create an issue if you are finding any issue.
 * Share your repository link and other details if you need help.